ankaAR/bestiario5e/_creatures/werebear.md

 ***Multiataque.*** In bear form, the werebear makes two claw attacks.
 In humanoid form, it makes two greataxe attacks.
 In hybrid form, it can attack like a bear or a humanoid.

 ***Bite (Bear or Hybrid Form Only).*** Ataque de arma cuerpo a cuerpo: +7 al ataque, alcance 5 pies, un objetivo.
-Impacto: 15 (2d10 + 4) piercing damage.
+Impacto: 15 (2d10 + 4) puntos de daño perforante.
 If the target is a humanoid, it must succeed on a DC 14 Constitution saving throw or be cursed with were bear lycanthropy.

 ***Claw (Bear or Hybrid Form Only).*** Ataque de arma cuerpo a cuerpo: +7 al ataque, alcance 5 pies, un objetivo.
 Impacto: 13 (2d8 + 4) puntos de daño cortante.